scienced based Functional BREATHING (Buteyko method)

 What is Functional breathing retraining

 The word ‘Breath’ is the new ‘black’ on the health scene.
-So, let’s clarify what Breathscape offers; its not necessarily breathwork (no hyperventilation exercises here), or yoga pranayama although there are some similarities.
-Functional Breathing Retraining uses techniques to rewrite bad habits that may be attributing to your health concerns, allowing the breath to work for you not against you.
-I work to the principle that all breath cycles (in and out) should be thru the nose, followed by light, slow and driven by the diaphram (low).
+So, let’s clarify what Breathscape offers; its not necessarily breathwork (no hyperventilation exercises here).
+Functional Breathing Retraining uses techniques from the Buteyko Method to rewrite bad habits that may be attributing to your health concerns, allowing the breath to work for you not against you.
+I work to the principle that all breath cycles should be thru the nose (in and out), followed by light, slow and low.

 The reality of overbreathing

-People suffering from various health issues are often breathing in a way that is ‘dysfunctional’.
-This might be due to illness / disease, stress, disorders or trauma.
-The breath reflects this state of wellbeing and if it persists for too long the bad habits become habitual only adding or attributing to the symptoms of the underlying conditions.
-This can have a detrimental effect on our health and may even worsen your condition.
-This is where we need to take things back to basics and start teaching the body old tricks!
+You may not realise it but most of us are ‘overbreathing’.
+This can be due to a Respiratory Rate that is too fast and a Minute Volume that is too large.
+The breath reflects this state for too long the bad habits become habitual adding or attributing to the symptoms of underlying conditions.
+This can have a detrimental effect on our health and may even worsen conditions.
+This is where we need to take things back to basics and overwrite these bad habits that have formed our everyday breath.

 the geeky stuff